Who We Are

 Easton received his Master in Physical Therapy from the University of Delaware in 1996.
 Prior to that, Easton graduated from the University of Pennsylvania in Philadelphia, PA where he was a member of their Division I men’s varsity soccer team.
 He is board certified in orthopedic physical therapy.
 He is also a Certified Strength and Conditioning Specialist.

 Easton has acquired an extensive and effective array of sports-specific strategies and skills during his long tenure in the sports performance and sports medicine fields.
-Easton has designed programs, rehabilitated and trained many top-level athletes including members of: NBA, NFL, DC United, Washington Freedom, Canadian Football League, as well as elite-level gymnastics and other intercollegiate and high school athletes.
+Easton has designed programs, rehabilitated and trained many top-level athletes including members of: NBA, NFL, DC United, Washington Freedom, Mens and Womens National Soccer Teams, Canadian Football League, as well as elite-level gymnastics and other intercollegiate and high school athletes.

 Tom Stott, PTA, CPT

-Tom joins the Sports Performance Institute bringing it to new heights as Director of Programs.
+Tom recently relocated to Colorado but will occasionally lend his tremendous insight to the Sports Performance Institute in a consultant capacity.
 Tom attended the University of Maryland and then graduated from the Physical Therapy Assistant Program at Montgomery College in Takoma Park.
-Tom practices in the Germantown location of Maryland Orthopedic Specialists, where he works with patients of all ages and athletic-caliber.
+Tom practiced in the Germantown location of Maryland Orthopedic Specialists, where he worked with patients of all ages and athletic-caliber.
 He is also certified as a Personal Trainer by the National Strength and Conditioning Association and a Running Coach by the USATF and the Road Runners Club of America.